tshepang/blog-movies/content/movies/Austin Powers in Goldmember (2002).rst

-The least interesting of the three movies in the series, complete with a badly miscast Beyonce Knowles (even worse than Elizabeth Hurley in `the first one`_).
+The least interesting of the three movies in the series, complete with a badly miscast Beyonce Knowles, who is even worse than Elizabeth Hurley in `the first one`_.
 This is made even worse by her failed tough 70's black gal persona, a bad parody of Foxy Brown.
 The most annoying, and worst-developed, character however is the guy named Goldmember.
 What were they thinking?
 Luckily, Fat Bustard is interesting this time